The Central Bank of the Philippines was established in 1949, and with its creation, the formal Filipino currency was generated.

-However, we still recommend that you learn how to type peso sign manually so you won’t have to go back to this page each time you need this special character.
+However, we still recommend that you learn to type the peso sign manually so you won’t have to return to this page each time you need this special character.

 Ready to learn how to type peso sign on your own?
 Please scroll down to our comprehensive guide to getting started.

 Part I. How To Type Peso Sign on a Laptop or Desktop Keyboard

 A. How To Type Peso Sign on Windows 10 WITH a Numerical Pad